 As safety and environmental constraints increase, operators must ensure the safe operation and containment of their processes.
 Mechanical integrity regulations require the capture of volumes of data to ensure equipment is designed, fabricated, installed, operated, and maintained properly to mitigate associated risks.
 This amount of data can be difficult to manage, making it increasingly difficult to understand current risk levels and drive optimization of mechanical integrity inspection and engineering resources.

-In 2013, ADNOC Gas Processing began what would become a phased approach to reach a full-scale Risk Based Inspection (RBI-581) methodology that would ultimately save millions and reduce inspection tasks by 44%.
+In 2013, ADNOC Gas Processing began what would become a phased approach to reach a full-scale Risk Based Inspection (RBI-581) methodology, which will ultimately save millions and reduce inspection tasks by 44%.

 Forging an Inspection Management Path

-Using GE Digital’s Asset Performance Management software, the company set out to enable its large-scale inspection management and thickness monitoring programs.
-Inspection management allows asset owners and operators to document the condition of an asset, and track inspection recommendations to closure from a single source, while thickness monitoring defines the overall non-destructive testing (NDT) strategy for an asset, including the calculation methods, inspection intervals, and actual corrosion rates.
+Using GE Digital’s Asset Performance Management (APM) software, the company set out to enable its large-scale inspection management and thickness monitoring programs.
+Inspection management allows asset owners and operators to document the condition of an asset and track inspection recommendations to closure from a single source.
+As for thickness monitoring, it defines the overall non-destructive testing (NDT) strategy for an asset, including the calculation methods, inspection intervals, and actual corrosion rates.

 Most inspection programs are mandated by regulatory agencies with the power to apply significant penalties for non-compliance.
 To improve cost-effectiveness, many organizations are turning to Risk Based Inspection (RBI) practices as a preferred methodology.
 The RBI methodology is based on and has been certified as complying with American Petroleum Institute (API) standards 580 and 581.
-It supports the ability to assess the likelihood and consequences of failures to optimize inspection rigor based on overall risk.
-The visual surveillance and inspection of both fixed and linear assets is a critical element in assessing the current condition of the asset and avoiding equipment failures.
+The methodology supports the ability to assess the likelihood and consequences of failures to optimize inspection rigor based on overall risk.
+The visual surveillance and inspection of both fixed and linear assets are critical elements in assessing the current condition of the asset and avoiding equipment failures.
 RBI can be seamlessly integrated into inspection management and maintenance programs.